Learnable Spectro-temporal Receptive Fields for Robust Voice Type Discrimination

 Datasets

-A new standardized VTD database collected by SRI International, and the ASVspoof 2019 challenge dataset (Logical Access task), with added VTD distractor audio and downsampling to 11,025 Hz.
+A new standardized VTD database collected by SRI International for JHU/APL, and the ASVspoof 2019 challenge dataset (Logical Access task, denoted as ASVspoof-LA, modified with VTD distractor audio and downsampled).

 Model(s)